If you’re reading this, you probably already know that QR Codes are a simple and efficient physical-to-digital gateway.

 How to add QR Codes directly as a property on Google Analytics (Beaconstac’s GA integration helps you do this)

-Enter your company website.
+- Enter your website.
 In the Website URL field, enter the specific URL you will be using for your QR Code campaign.

 Here’s what the entire process will look like: